Financial-Times/coco-neo4j-backup/README.md

         fleetctl start deployer.service content-ingester-neo4j-red@1.service v1-content-annotator-red@1.service v2-content-annotator-red@1.service

+1. (OPTIONAL) Verify the backup by downloading it to your local machine, extracting it and starting up a local Neo4j instance pointing to the backed up data, then playing with the data until you are satisfied that it is complete.

 ### Tips

 * While the rsync process is running, a directory will be growing inside `/vol/neo4j-red-1` on the host machine running `neo4j-backup.service`.
 To monitor it, do this: